 How a business plan assesses the feasibility of the restaurant

-As we have seen, opening a restaurant without money is possible, but you will have to work that much harder than an entrepreneur with existing funds to prove that your business is worth investing in.
+As the guide above on how to open a restaurant with no money has indicated, it's certainly not an impossible task - but you will have to work that much harder than an entrepreneur with existing funds to prove that your business is worth investing in.

 This also, and even more importantly, requires a perfect business plan that will present your project with authority, conviction, and precision.